Categories: Tennis training

 Basic Principles of a Training Program for Developing Strong Junior Tennis Players

-I continue to write about developing of top junior tennis players.
+I continue to write about a training program for the development of top junior tennis players and their.
 We discussed this topic in the article How much should a junior tennis player train?

 Let’s continue to learn about common recommendations about basics of training program for creating of top junior tennis players.
 These recommendations are based on International Tennis Federation (ITF) standards for junior tennis players.